flimflam-austin/hugo-cms-test/content/quick_reads/20210224-otd-iwo-jima/index.md

       larger Stars and Stripes.
     _key: 3a25e23d5ce4
   - order: 5
+    useCheckmark: false
     body: "## Interesting To Note:\n\n* Marines took the summit early on Feb.
-23, but **the Pulitzer prize-winning photograph was taken with a second flag later in the day** by AP photographer Joe Rosenthal.\n* Why? **The original flag was too small for everyone to see from**\_**below –** so a second patrol climbed to the summit to raise the larger flag.\n* 27 Medals of Honor awarded – more than any other battle in U.S. history."
+23, but**the Pulitzer prize-winning photograph was taken with a second flag later in the day** by AP photographer Joe Rosenthal.\n* Why?**The original flag was too small for everyone to see from**\_**below –** so a second patrol climbed to the summit to raise the larger flag.\n* 27 Medals of Honor awarded – more than any other battle in U.S. history."
     _key: 7159a83ef446
   - order: 6
+    useCheckmark: true
     body: >-
       The iconic flag was raised days into the battle for Iwo Jima, but the island wasn't secure for another month.
 Nearly 7,000 Americans died in the